Support for people with low incomes

 - HM Revenue & Customs administer tax credits

 You may want to change jobs or you may have been made redundant or become unemployed.
-There are several services that can support you and details are in our Looking for Work article.
+There are services that can support you and details are in our Looking for Work article.

 Local employment support available